The Contraception Choices website

 We believe that

-- Women and men have a right to honest, straightforward information about contraception and sexual health
+- People have a right to honest, unbiased, straightforward information about contraception and sexual health

 - We believe in a positive approach to sexual health (celebrating pleasure, choice and sexual rights).